Heritage Open Days 2021

 Berkhamsted Castle Tours

 From 10-19 September, we will be offering FREE guided tours of Berkhamsted Castle, the best remaining example of a motte and bailey castle in the country.
 Numbers will be limited to 10 people per session, so booking is essential.
-Online booking will open on 28 August 2021, so please visit this website again for booking information.
+In response to demand we are now offering extra tours on Saturday 19 September.

 Follow Berkhamsted Castle on Facebook and Twitter to get the latest updates: